rvardiashvili/GeoTiff-Scalable-Analysis-Pipeline/docs/USAGE.md

 # Usage Guide

-This guide explains how to run the BigEarthNet v2.0 pipeline using the newly implemented model configurations.
+This guide explains how to run the GeoSpatial Inference Pipeline (GSIP) using the available model configurations.

 ## Basic Command Structure